Sam Shoemaker: Faith at Work

 Re-Armament (MRA) in 1942.
 They and many others met with Irving Harris whose work at the Calvary Evangel and later with its successors covered a period of over three decades.
 Harris gave structure to the Thursday evening services and was later the enabler of the Monday groups.
 These were to continue in one form or another until Faith at Work moved to Columbia, Maryland in 1971.

 According to Helen Shoemaker, Sam believed that "small group action...always started with personal counseling" and then continued in the group.
 This is probably a carry-over from Sam's work in the Oxford Group where conversion or change was the starting point and the group sharing followed.
 Sam's often repeated triad "Get changed, get together, and get going" also reflects this order.
 We shall have occasion to return to the topic in a subsequent section.

-An activity related to the Thursday nightwitness services was the work of Alcoholics Anonymous.
+An activity related to the Thursday night witness services was the work of Alcoholics Anonymous.
 AA began under Sam's inspiration and meetings were held every Tuesday night in the Great Hall of Calvary House.
 The starting points of Faith at Work and AA were similar, but the latter addressed itself to a more particular audience.